 - 25. The Trustee's policy is that there should be sufficient investments in liquid or readily realisable assets to meet cashflow requirements in the majority of foreseeable circumstances so that the realisation of assets will not disrupt the Scheme's overall investment policy, where possible.
-The Trustee, together with the Scheme's administrators, will also ensure that the Scheme holds sufficient cash to meet the likely benefit outgo from time to time. - 26.
-The Scheme's appointed investment managers, including the Delegated Manager, are responsible for ensuring appropriate diversification of investments and the suitability of investments.
+The Trustee, together with the Scheme's administrators, will also ensure that the Scheme holds sufficient cash to meet the likely benefit outgo from time to time.
+The Trustee maintains a cash management policy, which documents the process for managing the Scheme's ongoing cash requirements and is reviewed on an annual basis. - 26.
+The Scheme's appointed Investment Managers, including the Delegated Manager, are responsible for ensuring appropriate diversification of investments and the suitability of investments.